Parkside Ceramics Limited trading as 'Parkside' and as 'Strata Tiles'

 17.1. you must pay before we make arrangements for dispatch of the Products;

 17.2. you take full responsibility for ensuring at your own expense compliance with all customs/import/export and/or trans-shipment regulations and we will use reasonable endeavours to assist with any reasonable requests for information or documentations in support;

 17.3. the application of the Uniform Laws on International Sales shall be excluded.

 PASSING OF RISK AND TITLE

-- 13.3. we have the right, or where applicable you must obtain for us the right, to enter the premises where they are stored in order to inspect them or re-possess them and you must indemnify us against any liability to any third party in respect of any such entry, including in respect of any damage caused;
+18.2. we have the right, or where applicable you must obtain for us the right, to enter the premises where they are stored in order to inspect them or re-possess them and you must indemnify us against any liability to any third party in respect of any such entry, including in respect of any damage caused;

 PRICE AND PAYMENT